 What if your health plan’s payment integrity processes could augment the payer-provider relationship rather than damage it?
 Every interaction with your providers is an opportunity to build that relationship – if you have the proper tools in place to support mutual goals and transparent communication.

-Pareo®’s concept management capabilities give plans all of the needed documentation, descriptions and rules, including sample claims, to prevent false positives before approving a new concept.
+Pareo’s concept management capabilities give plans all of the needed documentation, descriptions and rules, including sample claims, to prevent false positives before approving a new concept.
+And the A.I.-powered algorithms operate on a multi-dimensional view of data to prevent false positives when detecting fraud as well.
 While it sounds simple, the ability to combine all necessary information into a singular interface that health payers can access and make decisions from is a unique benefit.

 The old, manual way of requesting medical records is a big burden on providers and fraught with potential minefields.
-Notably, payers can reopen cases on “good cause”, instances which are often attributed to ignoring medical record requests.
-If a provider is deemed as an outlier, they can be a target for medical requests that may seem (to them) redundant.
-That’s because insight to the information behind the request is limited.
+Notably, payers can reopen cases on “good cause,” instances which often lead to those requests being ignored.
+Moreover, if a provider is deemed an outlier, they can be a target for medical requests that may seem (to them) redundant.
+Requests that include little to no insights only magnify this impression.

-Pareo® workflows minimize duplicate requests, enable quick and secure sending/sharing, and supports request detail to allow for HIPAA-compliant information to be exchanged.
-The discreet and accurate advantage that Pareo® gives to the medical record requests is more straightforward than manual systems.
-With everything at their fingertips and compliance with requests made much easier, resolving the outdated processes of medical record requests is an easy way to boost provider NPS.
+Pareo workflows minimize duplicate requests, enable quick and secure sending/sharing, and support request detail to allow for information to be exchanged in a HIPAA-compliant manner.
+The discreet and accurate advantage that Pareo gives to the medical record requests is more straightforward than manual processes.
+Providing relevant information and making it easy to comply with requests creates a prime avenue to boost provider NPS.

 Many times, a health plan will deny an entire claim when only a line item or two are incorrect because their systems are inflexible.
 The inability for said systems to be dynamic and responsive is a big detractor when it comes to provider NPS.

-Pareo® gives health plans the capability to deny claims at the claim line level to avoid the costly back-and-forth with providers.
-Part of a broader value involving analytics and ROI, our technology solution streamlines the claims process to reduce costs and improve efficiencies.
+Pareo gives health plans the capability to deny claims at the claim line level to avoid the costly back-and-forth with providers.
+It also surfaces supporting documentation to validate these findings without page-by-page review.
+Part of a broader value involving analytics and ROI, our technology solution streamlines the claims process to reduce costs and improve efficiencies for both auditors and providers.
 By addressing claims denials at a granular level, a provider can more accurately correct information where needed.